Sprawlcast Ep 6: Beyond the Big Blue Ring

 It really made me think about how restricted we are in our movements throughout cities and just how impossible it actually was to walk the city limits because most of it is on private property.

 I can talk a lot more about that piece.
 I thought it was such an interesting work in so many ways because it really made me think about how restricted we are in our movements throughout cities and just how impossible it actually was to walk the city limits because most of it is on private property.

 So that was part of a lot of my thinking around the history of Canada; the history of land division; being on Treaty 7 territory; how do I think about that as someone with a settler history; how do I think about safety, being a woman and walking alone; and thinking about the histories of colonial violence that are really present in the landscape that I kept being confronted with, really, through the walk.

 BARTOL: We can talk more, but yeah.
 It’s a really transformative experience, I think.

 JEREMY: You’ve been listening to Sprawlcast, which is made at CJSW 90.9 FM in Calgary.

 Our theme music is by Dan D’Agostino and Kenny Murdoch, and people really seem to like this song.
-People have suggested that we make it available for download to our Patreon supporters, so I think I’m going to do that.
+People have suggested that we make it available for download to our members, so I think I’m going to do that.